staleread/retractor-1/README.md

 5. Class fields must have meaningful names
 6. New line at the EOF
 7. No magic numbers
-8. Static field with no purpose
+8. Static field with no purpose must be omitted
 9. Uncommon prefixes for getters-setters
-10. Don't use "&" without puppose
+10. Use && whenever possible
-11. Redundant expression wrapping "()"
+11. Redundant parentheses expression wrapping "()"
 12. Use common terminology (BMI instead of IMB)
 13. Google Style Names ("BmiCalculator" instead of "BMICalculator")